carroll-tech/data-project-example/infrastructure/networking/README.md

 5. You'll receive a Client ID immediately
 6. Click "Generate a new client secret" to get your Client Secret
 7. Save both the Client ID and Client Secret for use in Terraform Cloud
+8. Configure organization permissions:
+   - Go to the OAuth App settings
+   - Under "Organization access", grant access to your organization
+   - Set appropriate permission scopes based on your requirements
+9. For production deployments, consider:
+   - Verifying the domain associated with your organization
+   - Setting up IP allowlists for added security
+   - Configuring SAML SSO integration if your organization uses it

 ## Terraform Cloud Setup